 d.
 Co-opted Members and other appointed officials to be appointed annually by the Management Committee.

 6. LIFE MEMBERS

 Life members shall be Ex-Chairman of the Federation and such others as shall be elected by the Management Committee for exceptional services to the Federation.
-Life Members still in the teaching service shall be ex-officio members of all Associations with power to vote.

 7. FINANCIAL CONTROL

 The Management Committee shall control its finances, which shall he used solely for the furtherance of the objectives stated in Rule 2.

 In the event of the Federation being dissolved, the Management Committee shall realise the property and assets and call in all monies due to the Federation, and, after the discharge of all liabilities, shall hand over the surplus to such charitable institutions or charities as shall be determined by the General Meeting called for that purpose.

 9. MANAGEMENT COMMITTEE MEETINGS